|Larry Z. Daily’s Personal Page

 The desire to replace those models grew into a desire to build a series of Mustangs.
 At that point, I knew that there were P-51B’s; I had built several models of them.
 I also knew that there were P-51D’s.
 Trying to think logically, I concluded that there must have been P-51A’s (the Allison-powered Mustangs that I had read about in the kit notes) and, most probably, P-51C’s.
 I figured that I’d have to build at most four or five models: an A, two B’s (to replace my substandard ones), possibly a C, and a D. I started doing research on the Mustang, and the project began to grow.
 I learned that there were, indeed, P-51A’s, but also P-51’s (no letter) and A-36’s, all Allison powered.
 Thinking that I now knew about all the different variants, I started looking for kits and aftermarket accessories.
 In terms of available kits, there weren’t a whole lot of choices for the early Allison-powered variants, but I’d heard good things about the Accurate Miniatures kits, so I went with those for the A-36, the P-51, the P-51A, and one P-51B (remember, I’m building two of those because I want to replace the two Monogram kits).
 I opted for a Tamiya kit for the other B. You’ll note that I haven’t included a P-51C.
 Technically, there were P-51C’s, but the only difference between the B and C was that P-51B’s were built at North American’s Inglewood, California plant and the C’s were built in Dallas, Texas.
 I went with Tamiya kits for my two D’s (I found two sets of aftermarket decals for P-51D’s and couldn’t decide between them).
 I ordered the kits and bunches of aftermarket detail parts and started building.

 As I was doing research for the P-51 build, though, I discovered that the USAAC installed cameras in 35 of the 55 P-51’s that it acquired.
 Those aircraft — intended for reconnaissance service — were given the designation F-6A.
 OK, I thought, I’ll build one of those, too.
 As I looked for information on the F-6’s, though, I discovered that there were photo recon versions of every other version of the Mustang.
 At that point, I decided that enough was enough.
 I decided to build an F-6A and then call the collection complete.
 Yeah, right.
 At that point, it hit me that many of the razor-back Mustangs (all the variants before the D) were fitted with Malcolm hoods to improve visibility and none of my planned models included a Malcolm hood.
 I had managed to acquire one of Accurate Miniatures’ F-6B kits (don’t ask), and I found decals for an F-6B with a Malcolm hood.
 Then I picked up a book on the “bubbletop” Mustangs and discovered that there was a P-51K flown by the US in WWII.
 At first, I though the K’s were just D’s built in Dallas (similar to the B’s and C’s), but it turns out that the K variant had a different prop and a canopy with a slightly different profile.
 I originally decided on a Hasegawa kit for a P-51K.
 Shortly after that purchase, I picked up an ICM P-51D that I found on sale, simply to get the pilot and crew figures that came with it.
 I didn’t intend to build the plane.
 But I got an email notice from Kits-World about a new set of decals for an F-6D.
 I really liked the way they looked and I had a spare D sitting around that I could convert, so the list grew again.
 When I built my first Tamiya D, I was struck by how nice a kit it was and I found that it included the K variant canopy.
 Since the Hasegawa kit included fixed flaps, I decided to replace it with a Tamiya.
-At the same time, I went ahead and bought s second Tamiya D to replace the ICM kit.
+At the same time, I went ahead and bought a second Tamiya D to replace the ICM kit.
+Since then, I’ve added an F-6C to the list and changed which aircraft my second D would represent.

 Below are links to each build.